Blur (video game)

 Blur (stylized as blur) is a 2010 arcade-style racing vehicular combat video game for Microsoft Windows, PlayStation 3 and Xbox 360.
 It was developed by Bizarre Creations and published by Activision.
 Blur features a racing style that incorporates real world cars and locales with arcade style handling and vehicular combat.
 The game is a spiritual successor to the Project Gotham Racing series.
-Blur was the penultimate game developed by Bizarre Creations before they were shut down by Activision on February 18, 2011.
+Blur was the penultimate game developed by Bizarre Creations before they were shut down by Activision in February 2011.